 - Layer the slices in an ovenproof skillet almost to the top.
 Overlap the slices slightly nearly to the top of the skillet.

-- Dot the top of the slices with 2 to 3 tablespoons butter, cut into chunks.
+- Dot the top of the slices with 2 to 3 tablespoons of butter, and cut them into chunks.
 Pour in half-and-half (or a combination of milk and cream) to come 3/4 of the way to the top (about 2 to 3 cups).

 - Place the skillet on the stove and bring the liquid to a boil; reduce the heat and cook for 10 minutes, until the liquid level drops.

 - Place the skillet in the oven and bake until the top browns, 10 minutes.

 - Reduce the heat to 300 degrees F and garnish the top with grated cheese (Cheddar, Gruyère, Parmesan).
 Cook 10 minutes more or until tender and browned.

 The Tokyo turnip is a diminutive, small radish-sized turnip with a crunchy, juicy bittersweet flavor eaten raw.
 Steamed it is buttery-sweet and delicate.